The bombing of the Rainbow Warrior

 The tragic death of a Rainbow Warrior crew member in the bombing

-“I stood there looking at the boat with all of these bubbles coming out of it,” captain Pete Willcox would later recall.
+“I stood there looking at the boat with all of these bubbles coming out of it,” Captain Pete Willcox would later recall.
 “That’s when Davey [Edwards] said Fernando is down there.
-I remember arguing with him, saying no, Fernando has gone to town, that’s what he always did.
-No he said.
+I remember arguing with him, saying no, Fernando had gone to town, and that’s what he always did.
+No, he said.
 Fernando is down there.”

 The Portugal-born Greenpeace photographer Fernando Pereira had joined the crew of the Rainbow Warrior to document the French nuclear testing and bring his photographs to the world.